 Information Office is a design and art services company based in Vancouver, Canada.
 The office develops identity programs, books, publications, packaging, exhibition design, signage systems, websites, and media applications for clients in the cultural sector.
 Information Office places special emphasis on its art publishing.
 We offer a suite of integrated services from conceptualization, design, editing, printing and promotion of publications.

 Clients include Schinkel Pavillon (Berlin), Vancouver Art Gallery, The Vinyl Factory UK, Burnaby Art Gallery, Walter Phillips Gallery at the Banff Centre for Arts and Creativity, SFU Galleries, Simon Fraser University, Morris and Helen Belkin Gallery, White Columns (New York), Hauser & Wirth (Zürich), Lisson Gallery (London), The Power Plant (Toronto), University of British Columbia, Art Gallery of Alberta, Illingworth Kerr Gallery, Ikon Gallery (Birmingham), Polygon Gallery, Contemporary Art Gallery (Vancouver), Or Gallery (Vancouver), Museu Picasso (Barcelona), Seattle Art Museum, Institute of Contemporary Art (Boston), University of California (Berkeley), and The Museum of Modern Art (New York), Museum Frieder Burda (Baden-Baden)

-Derek Barnett has nineteen years of experience as a graphic designer and art director working in London, New York, Toronto, and Vancouver.
+Derek Barnett has over twenty years of experience as a graphic designer and art director working in London, New York, Toronto, and Vancouver.
 Barnett’s investigative approach utilizes varied strategies of communication and visual design to foster an evocative and conceptually rigorous practice.

 If you are interested in a position in design, production, management, or web development please send a résumé along with a link to a downloadable PDF or website showcasing previous work.